|University Of Otago, Wellington

 | Princes Margaret Hospital, Perth

 Liz Davis is the clinical lead of the diabetes and obesity services at Princess Margaret Hospital, and co-directs the paediatric diabetes research program in Western Australia.
+She is the immediate past president of the Australasian Paediatric Endocrine Group.

 |Sydney Children’s Hospital, NSW